 - Social Media Marketing or Optimization (SMO) – Using sites like Facebook, Instagram, and Twitter to connect with customers.

-Non-traditional, or digital marketing, offers a number of advantages, such as lower costs, refined targetting, and a high level of customer engagement.
+Non-traditional, or digital marketing, offers a number of advantages, such as lower costs, refined targeting, and a high level of customer engagement.
 If you need help incorporating non-traditional marketing programs such as content marketing in your organization, reach out to Watch Media Group to get your online presence up to par.